 Gaining User Adoption in Data Analytics Projects (Part 2)

-In my last blog, I discussed the critical role user adoption plays in becoming a data-driven organization.
+In my last blog post (Gaining User Adoption in Data Analytics Projects – Part 1), I discussed the critical role user adoption plays in becoming a data-driven organization.
 In this blog, we’ll identify key strategies to incorporate at the start of your data analytics project to gain greater user adoption and realize the full potential of your data.

 When to Start Building User Adoption